ASU-Chwang/ASU-Chwang.github.io/_news/announcement_2.md

 ## A Team Effort

-Our **M2 students** helped prepare promotional brochures and other materials introducing the laboratory and our research activities.
+Our **M2 students** (Yuta Kawamura et. al) helped prepare promotional brochures and other materials introducing the laboratory and our research activities.

-Our **B4 students** welcomed visitors and guided them through the laboratory.
-Several B4 students with strong English communication skills also gave introductions to the laboratory and explained our research activities to international guests.
+Our **B4 and M1 students** (Takato Kamikawa et. al) welcomed visitors and guided them through the laboratory.
+Several students with strong English communication skills also gave introductions to the laboratory and explained our research activities to international guests.

 I participated as a flexible support member, helping wherever needed — from preparing demonstrations and introducing equipment to assisting students during the tours.